 According to physical medicine specialists, people should not start working out unsupervised by professionals.
 Often fitness trainers ask their clients what are their goals.
 Beautiful body?
 Great, here is the program for you, let’s hit the machines!
 After a while, the clients start to feel back pain and finally decide to visit a physiotherapist.
 Turns out that the “athlete” was overtraining already loaded muscles and leaving out those groups that lack strength.

-Borrowing an exercise program from a friend, searching for one on the internet or in the group workouts to achieve the perfect body goal could be a big mistake.
+Borrowing an exercise program from a friend, searching for one on the internet, or ingroup workouts to achieve the perfect body goal could be a big mistake.
 For instance, let’s say by nature you are a very flexible person, while muscle strength is your weak spot and you find out on the internet that stretching every day might help you to feel better.
 And here you start stretching already overstretched muscles, leaving the joints without proper support which only increases the problem and the pain.

 Smartwellness.eu & Spine treatment center